rajarammallya/melange/doc/source/apidoc.rst

 Normal Response code: 200

-Error   - 404 Not Found (When IpBlock for given id and tenant_id is not found or IpAddress for given address is not found)
+Error   - 404 Not Found (When IpBlock for this ip_block_id and tenant_id is not found or when address is not found)